Is Solar Worth It in Oregon? (2022 Homeowner's Guide)

 Electricity Bill Savings

 The biggest financial incentive of going solar is the reduction you’ll enjoy on your electric bills.
 When your solar panels produce energy, they decrease the amount of power you need to pull from the grid and save you money.
 The average Oregon resident pays around $102.32 per month for electricity, which means eliminating your power bills — which is possible with the state’s great net metering policy — could save you around $1,228 per year.
 Over the lifetime of your panels, they are expected to pay for themselves in around 14 years, after which they provide an average savings of about $15,648!
 This is a massive return on investment that most residents find very appealing.
-Plus, your panels will help you avoid future hikes in energy costs, so your total savings could be even higher.
+Plus, your panels will help you avoid future hikes in energy rates, so your total savings could be even higher.

 Lower Taxes & Access to Other Incentives

 Oregon is considered quite solar-friendly, in large part because the state and federal governments provide solar customers with many solar incentives.
-One of the most substantial incentives is the federal solar tax credit (ITC), which is a credit to your federal income tax liability for a massive 26% of your total system cost.
+One of the most substantial incentives is the federal solar tax credit (ITC), which is a credit to your federal income tax liability for a massive 26% of your total system expense.
 In Oregon, the ITC received by most homeowners will be around $6,422.
 Some additional Oregon solar incentives are mentioned below:

 - Oregon Solar + Storage Rebate Program: This is a rebate program from the Oregon Department of Energy (ODOE) for solar customers who install panels and a battery backup system.
-It’s for 40% of your installation costs, up to a maximum of $7,500.
+It’s for 40% of your installation expense, up to a maximum of $7,500.

 - Solar Electric Incentive Program: This is a local rebate for customers of Portland General Electric (PGE) and Pacific Power.
 PGE customers can get up to $1,200, and Pacific Power customers can get up to $900 back for going solar.